metatensor/Workshop-spring-2025/training-custom-models/part-2-pet/README.md

 ```bash
 curl -O https://raw.githubusercontent.com/metatensor/Workshop-spring-2025/refs/heads/main/training-custom-models/part-2-pet/options-complete.yaml
 ```

 </details>
 <br>

 ### First training run

 > [!IMPORTANT]
 > To ensure a demo-length run time, set `num_epochs` to `10`.
-We will increase this later.
+We will increase this value later.

 Run PET training as follows:

 ```bash
 mtt train options.yaml
 ```

-PET is a transformer-based GNN that is trained by gradient descent, as opposed to GAP that is trained by a one-steop linear algebraic fitting.
+[PET is a transformer-based GNN that is trained by gradient descent](https://arxiv.org/abs/2305.19302v3), as opposed to [GAP](https://link.aps.org/doi/10.1103/PhysRevLett.104.136403) that is trained by a one-steop linear algebraic fitting.
 The iterative minimization of the loss over a number of epochs is seen in the output log file.

 Copy the `eval.yaml` options file you created before in subdirectory `part-1-gap` to the working directory.
 Run model evaluation as before.
-As PET requires no extensions, this can be ommitted from the command.
+As PET requires no extensions, this can be omitted from the command.

 ```bash
 mtt eval outputs/2025-06-11/12-13-30/model.pt eval.yaml # TODO: edit the timestamped path